 - Once at Widener University, students who transfer under the terms of this agreement are responsible for meeting requirements in their major field of study, and any other curriculum requirements applying to all Widener University students, that were in effect at Widener University at the time of their admission to Widener University.
 These students will abide by the policies and procedures, and any revisions, that apply to all Widener University students.

 This agreement provides the following benefits for eligible students.

-- Following the terms of this agreement, as outlined in the above Transfer Guides, students who complete one of the above associate degree programs will be admitted to Widener University, assured junior status in the B.S.
-Degree in Hospitality Management or Digital Media Inormatics, and assured transfer credit as indicated in the Transfer Guides.
-This will generally allow a full-time student to complete the requirements for the B.S.
-Degree within four regular semesters, providing the student appropriately schedules and successfully completes (without repeating courses) the remaining courses at Widener University.
+- Following the terms of this agreement, as outlined in the above Transfer Guides, students who complete one of the above associate degree programs will be admitted to Widener University, assured junior status in the Bachelor's Degree, and assured transfer credit as indicated in the Transfer Guides.
+This will generally allow a full-time student to complete the requirements for the Bachelors Degree within four regular semesters, providing the student appropriately schedules and successfully completes (without repeating courses) the remaining courses at Widener University.

 - The application fee will be waived for students covered under this agreement.

 - Bucks course credits earned through Prior Learning Assessment for which no course grade is listed on a transcript are evaluated on an individual basis.

 Transfer Guides are also provided for the Bucks Chef Apprenticeship programs.
 These are for students who complete one of Bucks Chef Apprenticeship programs and then wish to transfer into Widener's B.S. in Hospitality Management.
 Students may take additional Bucks courses to meet Widener requirements.

 Bucks A.A. in Chef Apprenticeship: Foods Emphasis (2056)

 Bucks A.A. in Chef Apprenticeship: Pastry Emphasis (2098)